 Feeding a 100% hydration sourdough starter

-A sourdough starter is just flour, water and time.
-The standard home-baker recipe is a 100% hydration starter - equal parts flour and water by weight.
-Our calculator assumes you're using this kind of starter because it's by far the most common and makes the maths cleaner.
+A sourdough starter is just flour, water and time, kept alive by feeding it regularly.
+The standard home-baker recipe is a 100 percent hydration starter, which means equal parts flour and water by weight.
+Our calculator assumes you are using this kind of starter because it is by far the most common and it keeps the maths clean.
+Feeding it is the one habit that stands between you and good bread, and it takes about two minutes.

 A reliable feed

 Keep it simple: 1:1:1 by weight.
-So if you have 20g of starter, feed it 20g of flour and 20g of water.
-Stir until smooth, cover loosely, leave at room temperature.
+If you have 20g of starter, feed it 20g of flour and 20g of water.
+Stir until smooth with no dry pockets, cover loosely so gas can escape, and leave it at room temperature.
+Discard down to that 20g before each feed, otherwise the jar grows out of control and the fresh flour cannot keep up with all the hungry yeast.

 When is it ready to bake with?

-At room temperature (~20°C), a well-established starter will roughly double in 4–6 hours after feeding.
-You want to use it at or just after peak - when it has risen, looks domed and is starting to flatten, with visible bubbles throughout.
-Drop a small spoonful in water: if it floats, you're good to go.
+At room temperature, around 20 degrees Celsius, a well-established starter will roughly double in 4 to 6 hours after feeding.
+You want to use it at or just after peak, when it has risen, looks domed on top and is just starting to flatten, with visible bubbles throughout.
+Past peak it sinks and turns sour, and while it will still work, it has less lifting power.
+If you are unsure, drop a small spoonful into a glass of water: if it floats, it is full of gas and ready to go.

 How much starter to keep on hand

-Most home bakers keep 30–60g of starter in a jar.
-If you bake weekly, store it in the fridge between bakes - pull it out the day before, feed it once or twice at room temperature, and it'll be active by bake time.
-Discard down to 20g before feeding to keep the jar manageable.
+Most home bakers keep just 20 to 60g of starter in a jar.
+There is no reason to keep more, because you build up exactly the amount a recipe needs in the feed before a bake.
+If you bake weekly, store the jar in the fridge between bakes, which slows everything right down so you only need to feed once a week.
+Pull it out the day before you bake, feed it once or twice at room temperature, and it will be active by bake time.